iqtree/iqtree.github.io/doc/Analyzing-Big-Data.md

 <!--jekyll
-docid: 06
+docid: 6
 icon: info-circle
 doctype: tutorial
 tags:
 - tutorial
-description: Hints and strategies to analyze big data sets.
+description: "Hints and strategies to analyze big alignments with >= 1000 sequences or >= 10,000 sites."
 sections:
-- name: Input data
-  url: input-data
 jekyll-->

 Analyzing big data
 ==================

-Hints and strategies to analyze big data sets.
+Hints and strategies to analyze big alignments with >= 1000 sequences or >= 10,000 sites.

 <!--more-->

+TODO